-In recent months, RapidSOS has partnered with the Pennsylvania State University (PSU) Department of Information Sciences and Technology, Mission Critical Partners (MCP), RapidDeploy, and Charleston County 911 to conduct research on how social media applications can be used in an emergency situation and to build a proof-of-concept tool for surfacing requests for help on social media.
+In recent months, RapidSOS has partnered with the Pennsylvania State University (PSU) Department of Information Sciences and Technology, Mission Critical Partners (MCP), and Charleston County 911 to conduct research on how social media applications can be used in an emergency situation and to build a proof-of-concept tool for surfacing requests for help on social media.
 The team began its research work in the spring and early summer by conducting observational research and interviews with 911 call-takers and dispatchers as well as leaders and supervisors within the Charleston County PSAP.

 The collective goal of the research was to understand the situations in which social media might be used and the type of information that is needed to safely and effectively dispatch first responders.
 Most importantly, the team wanted to understand the context in which call-takers and dispatchers operate to understand how information flows into and through the PSAP.

 Following the visit, RapidSOS worked with PSU and MCP to incorporate the research into initial use cases and requirements for a proof-of-concept to quickly be built and tested in simulations with the call-takers and dispatchers in Charleston County.
 Using publicly available social media data, the team was able to quickly build a tool that could ingest unstructured social media data, filter it using various open-source machine learning and analytics techniques, structure it, and surface content that might be related to ongoing emergencies.
-Working with RapidDeploy, researchers were able to demonstrate how emergency information on social media could be integrated directly into Computer-Aided Dispatch (CAD) systems to generate an informed emergency response.
+Researchers were also able to demonstrate how emergency information on social media could be integrated directly into Computer-Aided Dispatch (CAD) systems to generate an informed emergency response.